wendelloliveiradev/wendelloliveiradev/README.md

-            computers and technology, so I got a Science and Technology degree with focus on Computer Science at the Federal University of São Paulo, also aquired a little bit of international experience by living in New Zealed for about one year (where I could improve my english).
+            computers and technology, so I got a Science and Technology degree with focus on Computer Science at the Federal University of São Paulo, also aquired a little bit of international experience by living in New Zealed for about one year.
 I am guided by developing secure, robust, reliable and scalable systems.
-I am looking foward to contribute to an international company where I can improve my skills and learn new ones.</p>
+I am looking foward to contribute to an international company.</p>

 <br>
 <br>